ibm-cloud-docs/vmwaresolutions/archiref/solution/design_physicalinfrastructure.md

 ## Physical compute design
 {: #design_physicalinfrastructure-host-design}

 The server configurations available in the solution meet or exceed the minimum requirements to install, configure, and manage vSphere ESXi™.
 Various configurations are available to satisfy different requirements.
-For the detailed listing of specifications used for the VMware® on {{site.data.keyword.cloud_notm}} solution, see the Bill of Materials for [vCenter Server instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_bom).
+For the detailed listing of specifications used for the VMware® on {{site.data.keyword.cloud_notm}} solution, see the [vCenter Server BOM](/docs/vmwaresolutions?topic=vmwaresolutions-vc_bom).

 The {{site.data.keyword.cloud_notm}} bare metal servers reside in the {{site.data.keyword.cloud_notm}}.
 {: note}

 Each vCenter Server instance begins with a 3- or 4-host deployment, depending on the choice of storage solution.

-The physical host employs two locally attached disks that are allocated to the vSphere ESXi hypervisor.
-You can allocate more disks by using vSAN™ as described in the _Physical storage design_ section or by using NetApp ONTAP as described in [NetApp ONTAP® Select architecture](https://www.ibm.com/cloud/garage/files/IBM_Cloud_for_VMware_Solutions_NetApp_Architecture.pdf){: external}.
-Each physical host has redundant 10 Gbps or 25 Gbps network connections for private network access and optionally, for public network access.

 The {{site.data.keyword.cloud_notm}} bare metal server has the following specifications:
 * CPU - Dual or Quad Intel® Xeon, varying core and speed configuration